Construction Permits Explained: 9 Critical Facts Every Property Owner Need

 Unpermitted work creates serious property value problems.
 Future buyers, lenders, and insurers all require verification that construction was permitted and inspected properly.
 Unpermitted improvements can delay sales or reduce values substantially.

-Professional construction companies always obtain proper permits protecting property owners from future complications.
+Professional construction companies always obtain proper permits, protecting property owners from future complications.
+For a step-by-step breakdown of the application process, see our construction permit process guide.

 Common Construction Permit Types

 Different construction activities require specific permit types.
-Understanding these categories helps property owners recognize scope of permitting requirements.
+Understanding these categories helps property owners recognize the scope of permitting requirements for their project.

 Building Permit

 The master permit covering overall construction work.
-Building permits are required for virtually any commercial construction and most residential projects beyond minor repairs.
-Your general contractor typically pulls the building permit as prime contractor.
+Building permits are required for virtually any commercial project and most residential projects beyond minor repairs.
+Your general contractor typically pulls the building permit as the prime contractor on the job.

 Electrical Permit

 Covers all electrical work including power distribution, lighting, devices, and systems.
-Usually pulled by the electrical subcontractor working under your construction company’s coordination.
+Usually pulled by the electrical subcontractor working under your contractor’s coordination.
+Common requirements include new service installations, panel replacements, circuit additions, lighting systems, and generator or emergency power systems.

 Plumbing Permit

 Covers water supply systems, drainage, waste, and gas piping.
-Pulled by the plumbing contractor coordinating with your general contractor’s overall schedule.
+Pulled by the plumbing contractor coordinating with the overall project schedule.

 Mechanical Permit